 The aim of this course is to provide an overview of the law underpinning Continuing Healthcare and the process end to end.
-The duties of the LA will be explored to enable professionals to correctly work within the legal framework and carry out their role effectively and to best practice standards.
+The duties of the LHB will be explored along with the role of the LA, enabling professionals to correctly work within the legal framework and carry out their role effectively and to best practice standards.